 The reason for death was not disclosed.
 He was 52 years old at the time of his passing.

-Tame One was born on March 20, 1970, in Newark, New Jersey, U.S. He holds an American Citizen and belongs to the black race.
+Tame One was born on March 20, 1970 (age 52 years old, at the time of his Death) in Newark, New Jersey, U.S. He holds an American Citizen and belongs to the black race.
 His Zodiac sign is Pisces.